 For example, in this study, every 10% increase in energy from ultra-processed foods resulted in a 7% greater risk of CKD.

-So, limiting your intake of ultra-processed foods can be a useful step to take.
+Therefore, limiting your intake of ultra-processed foods can be a useful step to take.
 According to Kidney Care UK, even swapping one ultra-processed food for another less-processed food each day can reduce your risk of CKD by 6%.

 5. Base your diet around whole foods

-This can mean that, depending on your health and other factors, you may need to increase your intake of some vitamins and minerals, while limiting your intake of others.
-For example, research has found that kidney disease can sometimes cause certain nutrients, such as vitamin A and E, to build to unhealthy levels in the body.
+It’s important to note that having chronic kidney disease can change your need for certain nutrients.
+As a result, depending on your health and other factors, you may need to increase your intake of certain vitamins and minerals, while limiting other.
+For example, research has found that kidney disease can sometimes cause nutrients like vitamin A and E to build to unhealthy levels in the body.

-For this reason, it’s important to always speak to your doctor about your vitamin and mineral intake as advice will vary from person to person.
+For this reason, it’s important to always speak to your doctor about your vitamin and mineral intake, as advice will vary from person to person.

-This is because, among other things, smoking raises heart rate, blood pressure, and the amount of fatty deposits in your blood vessels – all of which are risk factors for kidney disease.
+This is because, among other things, smoking raises heart rate, blood pressure, and the amount of fatty deposits in blood vessels – all of which are risk factors for kidney disease.

-7. Stay active
+7. Work on staying active

 Research has found that one of the most common health issues among people with chronic kidney disease (CKD) is a lack of physical activity.
 Alongside the common side effects of dialysis – including increased inflammation – a lack of physical activity can negatively impact health and speed up the development of kidney disease.